-A series of reports showing the relevance of nature loss to boardroom discussions on risks, opportunities and financing.
+A series of reports showing the relevance of nature loss to boardroom discussions on risks and opportunities.
 These insights provide pathways for business to be part of the transition to a nature-positive economy.

 The business and economic case for safeguarding nature